 Don’t let the notion that building muscle is only for bodybuilding types fool you.
 Building muscle is for all individuals, young or old, beginner or advanced.
 When you do, the benefits you’ll reap will last for many years to come.

-So why build muscle?
+So why build lean muscle?
 What is the point?
 Let’s go over a few of these key benefits so that you can understand why this is a goal to work toward.

-6 reasons to Build Muscle
+6 Reasons to Build Lean Muscle

 1. Improved Resting Metabolic Rate